Frequently Asked Questions

 What happens at the learning Center?

 North Cascades Institute is responsible for all of the programming at the Learning Center, and there are a wide variety of activities and gatherings for people of all ages in support of the Institute's mission to "conserve and restore Northwest environments through education."
-Youth programs include Mountain School, North Cascades Wild and the Cascade Climate Challenge, while family opportunities include Base Camp, Family Getaways and Day Trips.
-Adults visit the Learning Center to participate in Diablo Downtimes, the Sourdough Speaker Series and a wide variety of classes and retreats focused on the natural and cultural history of the North Cascades.
-The Learning Center is also used as a base camp for a variety of backcountry excursions like Ross Lake By Boat and Boot, Family Backpacking Adventures and hikes in the surrounding mountains.
-Finally, as the educational calendar allows, the Learning Center is available to meet the needs of groups who want to experience the North Cascades through educational retreats and conferences through our Group Rentals program.
+Youth programs include Mountain School and Youth Leadership Adventures, while family opportunities include Base Camp, Family Getaways and Skagit Tours.
+Adults visit the Learning Center to participate in a wide variety of classes and retreats focused on the natural and cultural history of the North Cascades.
+The Learning Center is also used as a base camp for a variety of backcountry excursions and hikes in the surrounding mountains.
+Finally, as the educational calendar allows, the Learning Center is available to meet the needs of groups who want to experience the North Cascades through educational retreats and conferences through our Retreats & Conferences program.

 How long does it take to get there?